FelipeJSA/FelipeJSA/README.md

 - 👋 Hi, I’m @FelipeJSA or Felipe José da Silva Albino
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning JAVA and PYTHON
+- 🌱 I’m currently learning PYTHON
 - 📫 How to reach me, i´m on Linkedin or Instagram
 - LINKEDIN: https://www.linkedin.com/in/felipe-jos%C3%A9-da-silva-albino-3946bb49/
 - INSTAGRAM: felipesilva_9007